 Like many universities around the country, Regent had to make a decision regarding their athletic programs heading into the 2020-2021 school year.
-I was fortunate enough to sit down and talk with the Regent Royals Athletic Director, Dr. Botta to discuss what is currently happening and what is to come with Regent athletics.
+I had the privilege of talking with the Regent Royals Athletic Director, Dr. Botta, to discuss what is currently happening and what is to come with Regent athletics.

-The current sports programs that Regent is offering are divided into Fall, Winter, and Spring seasons.
-For the fall, the sports programs our school currently offers include Men’s and Women’s Soccer, Women’s Volleyball, and Men’s and Women’s Cross Country.
+Regent’s current sports programs are divided into Fall, Winter, and Spring seasons.
+The fall programs include Men’s and Women’s Soccer, Women’s Volleyball, and Men’s and Women’s Cross Country.
 Dr. Botta mentioned that workouts for these sports began in August, and the University intended for these seasons to begin, but the impacts of Covid-19 made the athletic department push back fall sports to the spring.

-The sports programs that Regent is offering for the winter are Men’s and Women’s Basketball and Men’s and Women’s Indoor Track.
+Regent’s winter programs are Men’s and Women’s Basketball and Men’s and Women’s Indoor Track.
 Basketball was the only team that had the opportunity to begin their competitive season.
 The Men’s basketball team played their first game, then traveled to Longwood University to play their second game of the season in December.
-That university requires on-site testing for Covid-19 and, unfortunately, two of our student-athletes tested positive, which sent them back to Virginia Beach.
+Longwood requires on-site testing for Covid-19, and unfortunately, two of our student-athletes tested positive, which sent the team back to Virginia Beach.
 With Covid-19 cases rising around the country heading into the winter, Regent University leadership decided to cancel the winter sports season.

 I closed the interview by asking Dr. Botta if he had anything to say to anyone who is interested in Regent sports and he said, “We are committed to growing the Regent Royals athletic program and to challenge our student-athletes to pursue excellence.
 There are many different ways to measure success.
 We want to win, but if we have a lasting impact on the future of our student-athletes for the Lord; that is the biggest win for us.”
 If you want to keep up to date on Regent Athletics, you can visit their website at www.regentroyals.com